furan917/MageComm/README.md

 # MageComm CLI Tool

-MageComm CLI is a command line tool for managing Magento applications and deployments.
+MageComm CLI is a command line tool for managing Magento applications.
 It provides a convenient way to execute restricted magerun commands, manage deployments, and cat specific files within an archive.
 The main use case for this tool is to provide a way to execute magerun commands in a controlled manner via a messaging service.
 This allows us to execute commands on a remote server without exposing the application server itself

 *It is important to note that the environment configuration/env is important to set if you plan to use this tool in a shared rmq/sqs instance as this will prefix your queues to avoid cross communication*